 They are pans of the “underworld”, it is a way to put it, as they are present right below the burners of an electric stove.
 When you buy an electric stove, it is the body, the design, and the features that we pay attention to.
 We do not tend to care much about the kind and quality of the dripping pan which is included in the stovetop.
 They take up all the spills and “downpours” of your kitchen.
 They do deserve more credit than they get now.
 Cleaning them is a part of the routine that should be followed by every drip pan owner.
-In this article we will dive into the Best Electric Stove Burner Pans and what they are made of.
+In this article, we will dive into the Best Electric Stove Burner Pans and what they are made of.

-Another advantage served by them is that they prevent the oil from dripping into the water pan, ultimately avoiding a great deal of evaporation.
+Another advantage served them is that they prevent the oil from dripping into the water pan, ultimately avoiding a great deal of evaporation.
 Beneath the oven, drip pans sometimes get an overflow of water in them, but they absorb the heat from the flame flaring above and clear the water to stay at a constant temperature.

-Why is drip pans hard to clean?
+Why are drip pans hard to clean?

-Imagine dumping the most sticky waste in a box and then asking why is it so hard to clean? in the end.
-The crystal clear reason why they are so hard to clean is that the matter that is stored on its surface becomes inevitably sticky by the time we tackle it out to clean.
+Imagine dumping the most sticky waste in a box and then asking why is it so hard to clean. in the end.
+The crystal clear reason why they are so hard to clean is that the matter that is stored on their surface becomes inevitably sticky by the time we tackle it out to clean.
 The sticky matter is the residue from the day’s cooking.
 You may be in a hurry to cook and leave for work that you didn’t notice the overflown milk while heating it on the stovetop.
 It slowly trickles down to the bottom of the burning elements in the stove’s drip pan.
 With other contents of solid food already present in there, it amalgamates and turns mildly solid and greasy.
 The tough spot then takes a lot of elbow greasing to clean afterward.

 Types of stove drip pans